-Traditionally the town of Arcachon was popular weekend retreat for folk to escape the big city of Bordeaux.
+Traditionally the town of Arcachon was popular weekend retreat for those needing to escape the big city of Bordeaux.
 It has also been associated with a place of health and recovery where people were sent to 'take the air' and recuperate from various ailments at the turn of the 19th century.

-At its southern entrance of the bay from the Atlantic ocean, Arcachon is crowned by Europe's largest sand dune, the Dune du Pyla (Pilat), nearly 3km long, 500 metres wide, and reaching up to 110m in height.
+At its southern entrance of the bay from the Atlantic ocean, Arcachon is crowned by Europe's largest sand dune, the Dune du Pyla (Pilat), nearly 3km long, 500m wide, and reaching up to 110m in height.

-- Ville d'Automne - the autumn town, is to the east and runsaround the marina and port areas of the town, including Aiguillon.
+- Ville d'Automne - the autumn town, is to the east and runs around the marina and port areas of the town, including Aiguillon.

-- Ville d'Hiver - the winter town, is situated south of the Ville d'été and is where you will find the hundreds of 'belle epoque' style villas from the end of the 19th century.
+- Ville d'Hiver - the winter town, is situated south of the Ville d'été and is where you will find the hundreds of 'Belle Époque' style villas from the end of the 19th century.

 - Ville de Printemps - the spring town, sits to the west of Arcachon and closest to the lovely beaches such as Pereire.